Home Compare FITB vs STT

 Fifth Third Ban vs State Street: Which Stock Looks Stronger in 2026?

 Fifth Third Bancorp holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+State Street still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-The clearest separation starts in growth, but profitability adds another real layer to the result.
+The clearest separation starts in growth, with profitability adding a second layer of support.
 The overall score gap is 12 points in favour of Fifth Third Bancorp.

 Trajectory Similarity